Generalized BSDE With 2-Reflecting Barriers and Stochastic Quadratic Growth: Introduction

 $\bullet$ $\xi$ is bounded, $f$ has a general growth in $y$ and quadratic growth in $z$, i.e. there exist a constant $C$ and positive function $\phi$ which is bounded on compacts such that $|f(t,\omega, y, z)|\leq C(1+\phi(|y|)+ |z|^2)$, and the barriers satisfy the Mokobodski's condition (see Bahlali et \it{al} \cite{BHM}).\\

-$\bullet$ $\xi$ is square integrable, $f$ has a uniform linear growth in $y$ and $z$ and the barriers are square integrable and completely separated \it{i.e.} $L_t < U_t,\,\, \forall t\in [0,T]$ (see Hamad\`ene and Hassani \cite{HH}).
+$\bullet$ $\xi$ is square integrable, $f$ has a uniform linear growth in $y$ and $z$ and the barriers are square integrable and completely separated \it{i.e.} $L_t < U_t,\,\, \forall t\in [0,T]$ (see Hamad\`ene and Hassani \cite{HH}).\\

+$\bullet$ $\xi$ is square integrable, $f$ linearly increasing and the barriers are such that $L < U$ on $[0,T)$ and there exists a continuous semimartingale between $L$ and $U$ (see Lepeltier and San Martin \cite{LS2}).

-Compared to the previous works, the new features here are.
-First, we consider a more general equation : BSDE with two reflecting barriers $L$ and $U$ which involves integral with respect to a continuous and increasing process $A$.
-Second, the generator $f$ is continuous with general growth with respect to the variable $y$ and stochastic quadratic growth with respect to the variable $z$ of the form $C_s(\omega)\mid z\mid^2$ instead of $C\mid z\mid^2$ as usually done.
-Third, we do not assume the Mokobodski's condition on the barriers $L$ and $U$, we suppose only that there exists a semimartingale between them.
-Firth, we do not make any assumptions on the $P$-integrability of the data.
-Finally, in the Dynkin game problem associated with $L$, $U$, $\xi$ and $Q$ with payoff:
+The main objective of this work is to extend and improve the existence conditions of a solution for GRBSDE (\ref{eq000}).
+So the new features here are.
+Firstly, the generator $f$ is continuous with general growth with respect to the variable $y$ and stochastic quadratic growth with respect to the variable $z$ of the form $C_s(\omega)\mid z\mid^2$ instead of $C\mid z\mid^2$ as usually done.
+Secondly, instead of assuming the Mokobodski's condition on the barriers $L$ and $U$, we suppose only that there exists a semimartingale between them.
+Thirdly, we do not assume any assumptions on the $P$-integrability on the input data.
+We present also in the appendix a comparison theorem under general assumptions on the coefficients.\\

-we provide new results on the existence of a saddle-point for the game in a general setting.
-We prove also in the appendix a comparison theorem under general assumptions on the coefficients.\\ Roughly speaking, we look for a quintuple of adapted processes $(Y,Z,K^+,K^-)$ satisfying:

-under conditions including basically the continuity of the drivers $f$ and $g$ and without assuming any $P$-integrability conditions.

-To prove our result we remark that Equation (\ref{eq0'}) can be transformed into a new one whose coefficients are more tractable.
-Roughly speaking, by using an exponential change, we obtain the following GBSDE :